- Risk Factors

-- Mantle cell lymphoma (MCL) is a relatively rare cancer of the lymphoid cells that arises from the outer rim or mantle lymphoid follicle.
+- Mantle cell lymphoma (MCL) is a relatively rare cancer of the lymphoid cells that arise from the outer rim or mantle lymphoid follicle.

 - The risk factors for MCL are not clear and may be related to environmental or genetic factors.

-- There are four stages of MCL, but most patients (70%) are only diagnosed after they are in stage IV, the stage with the worst prognosis with MCL spread to other organs.
+- There are four stages of MCL, but healthcare professionals typically diagnose most patients (70%) after they are in stage IV, the stage with the worst prognosis with MCL spread to other organs.

-- MCL is staged and diagnosed by examination of needle aspiration of lymph nodes and/or bone marrow biopsies along with imaging studies.
+- Physicians stage and diagnose MCL by examination of needle aspiration of lymph nodes and/or bone marrow biopsies along with imaging studies.

-- MCL is treated with chemotherapy, radiotherapy, and combination methods, which may also include surgical debulking; currently, there is no cure for MCL.
+- Healthcare professionals treat MCL with chemotherapy, radiotherapy, and combination methods, which may also include surgical debulking; currently, there is no cure for MCL.

-- Complications of MCL include short lifespan and death; other complications may be due to treatment protocols using chemotherapy.
+- Complications of MCL include short lifespan and death; other complications may be chemotherapy treatment protocolstherapy.

 - For most individuals with MCL, the prognosis is only fair to poor.